Twilight-Shadow/DiversifiedTopkSubgraphMatching/README.md

 ## STEP-2: Partition Prediction

-The source code of partition prediction algorithm can be found in [SPMiner](https://github.com/snap-stanford/neural-subgraph-learning-GNN), we only use the subgraph matching part of the experimental branch, because only this branch takes node features into account.
-Our implementation can be found in `prediction/` .
+The implementation of our partition prediction module is located in the `prediction/` directory.
+This component is adapted from the SPMiner framework developed by the SNAP group at Stanford.

 ### Environment Setup